janeyrinn/bookNook/README.md

 1. Responsive to different screen sizes.
 2. Supported by Chrome, Microsoft Edge, and Firefox browsers.
 3. Adapted for users with special accessibility requirements where possible.
-4. There will be 8 pages: Home page, Search page, Profile page, Login page, Registration page, Add/Edit Book page, Review Page, Add Comment page.
+4. There will be 11 pages: Home page, Search/Browse page, Profile page, Login page, Sign up page, Add/Edit Review page, Review Page, Add Comment page, 404 error and 500 error page.

         - Each page will have a navigation header
         - Each page will have a footer